IBM/Train-Custom-Speech-Model/README.md

 Enter a corpus name, and hit `Submit`.

 The language and acoustic models will be re-trained with the new files.

+If using the command line, you can edit the transcription output file directly, then add the corrected text as a new corpus and the audio files as new audio sources.
+It would be more efficient to aggregate many corrected text and audio clips to train.

 # Sample output